ffrouin/arduino/garden-angel/README.md

 to report last measured values on the 7 segments digit when a user push the garden angel button.

+Pushing the garden angel button will also result in a CSV table conveniently displayed on the serial console to allow end-users to cut & paste results and to build charts in any CSV capable software.

 ## The circuit

 ![Garden Angel Circuit v0.1](garden_angel_0.1_circuit.jpg?raw=true "Garden Angel Circuit v0.1")